Automated Multi-Touch Attribution in Logistics

 What is the timeframe to deploy AI multi-touch attribution?

-Deployment typically takes 10-14 weeks: weeks 1-3 cover data mapping and TMS/WMS integration; weeks 4-6 involve model training on your historical shipment and marketing data; weeks 7-10 include testing and human review loop calibration; weeks 11-14 cover go-live and staff training.
-Most logistics clients see measurable results - attribution reports by lane and campaign, optimization recommendations - within 60 days of go-live, with ROI acceleration as the system retrains on new transactional data.
+Plan for a working system inside the first 100 days: weeks 1-3 cover data mapping and TMS/WMS integration; weeks 4-6 involve model training on your historical shipment and marketing data; weeks 7-10 include testing and human review loop calibration; weeks 11-14 cover go-live and staff training.
+A rollout like this is scoped to show measurable results - attribution reports by lane and campaign, optimization recommendations - within 60 days of go-live, with ROI acceleration as the system retrains on new transactional data.

 What are the key benefits of using AI for multi-touch attribution in the logistics industry?